 - Should a Bridgewater employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is that individual’s responsibility to designate another employee to be an account administrator prior to removing himself or herself from that role.
 The office of marketing and communications should be notified when a new administrator takes over.

-- The College’s digital marketing director must also be listed as an account administrator on all College Facebook pages.
-For all College Twitter, Instagram and YouTube accounts, send the digital marketing director the account username and password.
+- The College’s integrated marketing director must also be listed as an account administrator on all College Facebook pages.
+For all College Twitter, Instagram and YouTube accounts, send the integrated marketing director the account username and password.

 - Bridgewater employees identified as administrators of accounts are held responsible for managing and monitoring content of their officially recognized accounts.
 Administrators are responsible to remove content that may violate College policies.